 Subsidized Student Loans

-A subsidized loan is awarded on the basis of financial need.
 If you're eligible for a subsidized loan, the government will pay (i.e., subsidize) the interest on your loan for any of these three reasons:

 (1) While you're in school